-A ‘Brandship’ store is like a ‘flagship’ store but more focused on building brand DNA than on product sales – is becoming more popular for retailers.
+A ‘Brandship’ store is much like a ‘flagship’ store.
+The difference is more focused on building brand DNA than on product sales and it’s becoming more popular for retailers.

-The project has been overseen by Ahmed Al Habtoor Chief Executive of Al Habtoor Motors Bentley’s innovative retailer in the UAE.
+The project has been overseen by Ahmed Al Habtoor Chief Executive of Al Habtoor Motors, who are Bentley’s innovative retailer in the UAE.
 “To showcase Bentley somewhere that suited the Dubai skyline we came up with this state-of-the-art futuristic-style building ”he says.
-“It’s set over seven stories covered in 160000 LED lights which we use to play video and show imagery.”
+“It’s set over seven stories covered in 160,000 LED lights which we use to play video and show imagery.”

 The iconic exterior is matched inside by a unique space for customers to immerse themselves in the brand.
-A luxurious coffee bar welcomes guests before they go into the Mulliner Room – which Al Habtoor calls the “theatre of dreams” – where customers can personalise almost every detail of a car before they make a purchase.
+A luxurious coffee bar welcomes guests before they go into the Mulliner Room.
+Al Habtoor calls this place a “theatre of dreams”.
+Where customers can personalise almost every detail of a car before they make a purchase.
 A roof terrace offers stunning views across Dubai and plays host to exclusive events.
 “The touch point isn’t just when you sell the car – people can come here with their family their business associates or on their own ”says Al Habtoor.
 “We wanted to bring it alive.”

-Bentley sales have gone up 59 per cent since the store opened but Al Habtoor is keen to point out that this isn’t simply down to the technology on show.
+Bentley sales have gone up 59 per cent since the store opened but Al Habtoor.
+Naturally its now keen to point out that this isn’t simply down to the technology on show.
 “All the great innovations aren’t worth anything without a bespoke service ”he explains.
 “We want customers to be free to wander through the personalisation area and feel they own the brand – the salesman needs to listen and serve them

 ” she says.
 “A big part of that is putting our brand where those people are.
 We want to sow those seeds so that when people get to that stage of wanting a car that gives them a bit more